xlnsresearch/xlns/_sources/xlnstorch/visualization.rst.txt

 Quick Start
 -----------

-Here's a simple example of vizualizing the error characteristics of an LNS operation:
+Here's a simple example of visualizing the error characteristics of an LNS operation:

 .. code-block:: python